intuition-dev/intuDocs/managers/slides.md

 ### Serverless Architecture
 #### ==**Advantages**==

- - Fast integration
+ - Fast integration.
  - Lower maintenace costs.
  	- more than 90% of the cost in software development is related to maintenance.
- - Increased data resilience
+ - Increased data resilience.
- - Unparalleled security
+ - Unparalleled security.

 ---